Frequently asked questions

 - I have an overseas degree, will I be able to apply?

 Yes, providing your degree is equivalent to the UK degree requirements stated above.
 You may want to clarify your qualifications with NARIC prior to applying.
+Information specifically for EU applicants applying to physics teacher training in England can also be found here.

 - What choices do I have for teacher training?